learn-co-curriculum/react-hooks-redux-action-creators/README.md

 store.dispatch(increaseCount)
 ```

-Remember that the store has a dispatch action, which passes the action to the
+Remember that the store has a dispatch method, which passes the action to the
-reducer, who then runs its switch state to decide what to do.
+reducer, which then runs its switch statement to decide what to do.

 ```javascript